LogtalkDotOrg/logtalk3/manuals/sources/devtools/diagrams.rst

      ``'#'``)

 -  | ``omit_path_prefixes(Prefixes)``
-   | omit common path prefixes when printing directory paths (a list of
+   | omit common path prefixes when printing directory paths and when
-     atoms; default is an empty list)
+     constructing URLs (a list of atoms; default is an empty list)

 -  | ``zoom(Boolean)``
    | generate sub-diagrams and add links and zoom icons to library and